 That’s like, half the frickin’ world!

 And it includes babies, and grandmas, hermits, and a lot of folks in the third world, unfortunately, don’t have access to things like computers and cell phones…sad!

 But the good news is that Zucks is working on fixing that.

 If you’re reading this, chances are social media has integrated and cemented itself in your day-to-day and isn’t going away anytime soon.

 Cognito ergo sum.

 A rock-solid social media marketing plan is ESSENTIAL to a full-funnel, effective, well thought out marketing campaign in 2018.

 In the early days, merely having a social media presence was enough.
+Life was good.

 Marketing strategies on the platforms were not planned but created spontaneously.
 Brands and influencers “went viral” regularly.